commenthol/ua-parser-caps/README.md

 ## Specification

-If you are interested to contribute data or even write your own capability files then please take a look into the [specification][4].
+If you are interested to contribute data or even write your own capability files then please take a look into the [specification][spec].

 ## Files